FTSE off as investors subdued by euro zone doubts

 Goldman said that while the ICB estimated the annual pretax costs of reform for UK banks at 4-7 billion pounds, it reckoned all-in costs at 10 billion.

-Luxury goods group Burberry, ahead of first-half results on Tuesday, took second place on the risers' list, up 3.2 percent.
+Luxury goods group Burberry (BRBY.L), ahead of first-half results on Tuesday, took second place on the risers' list, up 3.2 percent.

-And a broker upgrade helped lift medical products company Smith & Nephew by 2.6 percent.
-Exane BNP Paribas switched its rating on the stock to "outperform" from "neutral".
+And a broker upgrade helped lift medical products company Smith & Nephew (SN.L) by 2.6 percent.
+Exane BNP Paribas switched its rating on the stock to "outperform" from "neutral."
 The stock has underperformed by 20 percent in the year-to-date.

 (Additional reporting by David Brett; Editing by David Cowell)